citusdata/citus_docs/ref_arch/multi_tenant.rst

   ORDER BY monthly_budget DESC
   LIMIT 10;

-The EXPLAIN output shows that Citus routes this to a single worker node, inside which PostgreSQL uses its usual tactics.
+The EXPLAIN output shows that Citus routes this to a single worker node (node: ec2-34-224-105-231.compute-1.amazonaws.com) which contains :code:`company_id` = 5.
+PostgreSQL uses its usual execution tactics within the node.

 .. code-block::